AdobeDocs/workfront.en/help/people-teams-and-groups/create-and-manage-teams/configure-the-done-button-for-tasks.md

 # Configure the Done button for tasks

 The Done button can automatically set the status of a task or an issue.
-By default, `Adobe Workfront`&nbsp;marks a task as Completed when an assignee clicks Done on their work item.
+By default, Adobe Workfront&nbsp;marks a task as Completed when an assignee clicks Done on their work item.

 ## Overview

 &nbsp;Users with certain permissions can configure the Done button to reflect certain statuses in the system.
 There are two different ways the Done button works for tasks in Workfront:

-* If the user has an assigned Home Team, a `Workfront administrator` or a user with a Plan license can configure the Done button to reflect certain statuses for team members.
+* If the user has an assigned Home Team, a Workfront administrator or a user with a Plan license can configure the Done button to reflect certain statuses for team members.
 See [Configure the Done button for a Team](#configur) in this article.
 * If the user does not have a Home Team assigned, the Done button for tasks is tied to a complete status.
 There are no configuration options available in this scenario.
 The Done button automatically defaults to this status.

 ## Access requirements